You can make your home horrifying with these handy tips this Halloween, to avoid any costly repairs afterwards

 Sticking decorations to windows can result in minor scratches which are hard to remove without professional help.
 Professional window cleaning prices start from £40, but to avoid this you can use suction hooks to decorate windows for Halloween.

-4 Stubborn fake blood stains on carpet: repair cost - £32 - £40 professional carpet clean.
+4 Stubborn fake blood stains on carpet: repair cost - up to £40 professional carpet clean.

 Whether you’re decorating your home with fake blood or using it for a Halloween costume, if it accidentally drops on to your carpet it could cost up to £40 to have your living room professionally cleaned.